Yord/pxi/README.md

 `pf --help` should now list the sample plugin extensions in the options section.

+> :speak_no_evil: Adding third party plugins may **break the `pf` command line tool**!
+Use this feature responsibly.

 ### Including Libraries like Ramda or Lodash

-Libraries like [Ramda][ramda] and [Lodash][lodash] are of immense help when writing functions to transform JSON objects.
+Libraries like [Ramda][ramda] and [Lodash][lodash] are of immense help when writing functions to transform JSON objects and many heated discussions have been had, which of these library is best.
-But different people have different preferences, which is why `pf` lets the user decide which libraries to use.
+Since different people have different preferences, `pf` lets the user decide which library to use.

-First, install your preferred library in `~/.pfrc/`:
+First, install your preferred libraries in `~/.pfrc/`:

 ```bash
 $ npm install ramda